-Ji Han is a Lecturer (Assistant Professor) in Industrial Design at the University of Liverpool.
+Ji Han is a Lecturer (Assistant Professor) in Design Engineering and Creativity at the University of Liverpool, as well as the Programme Director for Industrial Design.
 His research interests focus on design creativity and computational creativity.
 His current research projects investigate: creative idea generation, the development of computational creativity tools, combinational creativity, design-by-analogy, ontology in design, data-driven design, AI in design, and the application of virtual engineering technologies in creative ideation.

 Prior to joining the University of Liverpool, he conducted his PhD under the supervisions of Prof. Peter Childs and Dr. Marco Aurisicchio in the Dyson School of Design Engineering at Imperial College London.
 As part of his PhD, Ji developed several computational design support tools, such as the Combinator, the Retriever, B-Link and AI image synthesis, by using state-of-the-art technologies such as data mining, natural language processing, image processing, semantic net, big data and artificial intelligence.
 He obtained his masters degree in Engineering Design from the University of Bath and he was supervised by Prof. Richard Butler.